saule1508/saule1508.github.io/_posts/2019-03-05-libvirt-centos-cloud-image.md

 cd $VMPOOLDIR
 cloud-localds pg01.iso user-data meta-data
 ```
-On fedora, I have a strange error image saying "genisoimage is required".
-However "dns install genisoimage" does nothing else than saying "mkisofs is already installed and is last version".
+On fedora, I have a strange error image saying "missing 'genisoimage'.
+Required for --filesystem=iso9660.".
+However the command "dns install genisoimage" does nothing else than saying "mkisofs is already installed and is last version".
 My assumption is that mkisofs is a new name for genisoimage but cloud-localds is looking for the old name (I should file a bug report to Fedora).
 To make it work I created a symlink from mkisofs to genisoimage

 ```bash
 ln -s /usr/bin/mkisofs /usr/bin/genisoimage